swiftlang/swift/docs/SIL.rst

   %1 = string_literal {ascii|utf8} "asdf"
   ; %1 has type $Builtin.RawPointer

 Retrieves a pointer to a string literal in the string table.
-The result will be of the builtin ``RawPointer`` type.
+The result will be a ``Builtin.RawPointer`` pointing to the first byte of a zero-terminated string in the specified ``ascii`` or ``utf8`` encoding.

 metatype
 ````````